-Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above management support activity during the year, including the details of the risk management support provided by Zurich Municipal.
+Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above Committee on the corporate risk register and risk management support activity during the year, including the details of the risk management support provided by Zurich Municipal.
 The Committee carries out a 'deep dive' review of one or more corporate risks with the relevant risk owner or key contact at its meetings during the year.
 Advising on the adequacy of the assurance framework and considering whether assurance is deployed efficiently and effectively.
 Specifying its assurance needs, identifying gaps or overlaps in assurance.
 Seeking to streamline assurance gathering and reporting.
 Reviewing the effectiveness of assurance providers, e.g. internal audit, risk management, external audit.
 There is regular reporting of planned and actual coverage by Internal and External Audit.
 The Committee challenges opportunities for reliance on IA work by External Auditors and receives Internal and External Audit and Risk Management progress reports.
 The IA report includes audits in progress and an in-year review of resources and achievement of plan.
-IA reviewed and provided assurance on risk management arrangements in 2015/16.
 4 Supporting the quality of the internal audit activity, particularly by underpinning its organisational independence.
 Reviewing the internal audit charter and functional reporting arrangements.
 Assessing the effectiveness of internal audit arrangements providing constructive challenge and supporting improvements.
 Actively supporting the quality assurance and improvement.
 The Head of Audit & Assurance has right of access to and regular briefings for the Chair of the Audit & Governance Committee.
 The Committee receives and approves the IA Charter and annual strategic statement, including reporting and monitoring arrangements, supporting the IA annual plan.
 The External Auditors Audit Findings Report includes commentary on Internal Audit as part of their assessment of financial control arrangements.
 The Committee reviews the Internal Audit Quality Assurance Improvement Plan.
-The annual Head of Audit 5 Opinion Report includes an assessment of IA performance and quality assurance.
-Committee approved Peer review approach for external assessment of IA compliance with Public Service Internal Audit
+The annual Head of Audit Opinion Report includes an assessment of IA performance and quality assurance.
+The Committee approved a Peer review approach for the external 5